dan-da/hd-wallet-addrs/README.md

 * max addrs per call: unknown.
 * returns an index with NULL value for any addresses without received funds.

-## Insight

-as of 2015-12-30:

-* does NOT support multi address lookup in a single call.
-* each candidate address must be queried separately.

 ## blockchain.info

 as of 2015-12-30: